DISHAI/DISHAI/README.md

 🔭 **Working on**: Smart Home
 👯 **Looking to collaborate with**: Like-minded programmers
 🌱 **Learning**: Arduino, IoT basics, and a bit of electronics
-⚡ **Fun fact**: I’m a schoolboy with big dreams about a tech-filled future
+⚡ **Fun fact**: I’m a student with big dreams about a tech-filled future

 ---